 Final Week Before Your Race: To-Do List & Running Tips

 Only 7 more days to go.
 You’re bursting with motivation and energy, yet you’re supposed to be tapering to improve your performance.
 Your body has to be fit and able to give its best.
-We have a checklist with some tips on how to prepare for race day, keep focused, motivated & maintain your confidence on your way to the starting line.
+We have a checklist with some tips on how to prepare for race day, stay focused, motivated & maintain your confidence on your way to the starting line.

 7 days to go: Recovery